neelmitra/avsmqtt/instructions/lab4.md

     g.
 For the 2 pathname textboxes , type "AppB"

     h.
-Choose the IAM role matching  \*otaafrrole\* in the dropdown and click Next
+Choose the IAM role matching  reinvent\*AFROTARole\* in the dropdown and click Next

     ![alt text](../images/afrota.png)